 Quitters who make it to 4 weeks smokefree are five times more likely to stay smokefree for good!

-The risk of heart attack risk has started to drop.
+The risk of heart attack has started to drop.
 With lung function improving too, climbing the stairs gets that little bit easier each day.